shk9-official/KnowledgeVault/Linux/Linux Basics/06-Security and file permissions/06-Security and file permissions.md

 `/etc/group` - Has all groups in system
 - Format
 	- name:password(x):GID:members
-		- members contains users part of the group.
+		- contains users part of the group.

 ![grepetcgroup.png](Attachments/grepetcgroup.png)